4GeeksAcademy/Tapin/README-to-skill-set.md

-# Tapin
-# Local Volunteer/Business Finder Connect-App
+# Tapin – Local Volunteer / Business Finder Connect App

-🎯 *A full-stack directory for discovering and connecting with local businesses.*
+🎯 *A full-stack directory that connects local volunteers with community businesses and opportunities.*

 ---

 ## 🧍 Team Details
 - **Team Size:** 3 members
 - **Mentor:** [Mentor’s Name]
-- **Duration:** ~8 weeks
+- **Duration:** 4 weeks

 ---

 ## 1. Objective
-To build a full-stack web application enabling users to discover, review, and engage with local businesses in their community.
-Business owners can create profiles and list their services, while users can browse, filter, review, and connect—all powered by your front-end (React, JavaScript, CSS) and back-end (Python, Flask, MySQL) expertise.
+To build a full-stack web application enabling users to discover, review, and connect with local businesses and volunteer opportunities in their community.
+Business owners and organizations can register listings, while volunteers can browse, filter, review, connect—and sign up for opportunities—all supported by your front-end (React, JavaScript, CSS) and back-end (Python, Flask, MySQL) expertise.

 ---

 ## 2. Problem Statement
-Finding reliable local businesses (bakeries, repair shops, tutors, etc.) is often fragmented and lacks meaningful reviews or an intuitive UX.
-This app aims to centralize listings and provide a user-friendly, mobile-responsive directory empowering both business owners and users.
+Finding relevant local businesses and meaningful volunteer opportunities is often scattered across platforms, outdated, or not easily accessible.
+This app aims to centralize listings and volunteer opportunities into one user-friendly, mobile-responsive platform that empowers both business/organization owners and volunteers alike.

 ---